Shiimymy/survey_data/README.md

 * **Project deployment**: This project is deployed on [Heroku](https://www.heroku.com) and the following steps have been followed:
-1. Be sure that "\n" was at the end of each input statement.
+1. Be sure that `\n` was at the end of each input statement.
 2. Added dependencies in the requirement.txt file.
 3. Once log in to the [Heroku Dashboard](https://dashboard.heroku.com/apps), click on the button **Create New App**
 4. File the form by choosing a name for the App, the region and click on the button **Create app**.